Government Publications and Documents

 What this means is that many individual publication titles, such as the 2005 Annual Case File Review Findings from the Utah State Office of Rehabilitation, will not be found in the online catalog by that title, but instead under its creating agency's Publications (Series 11994).

 As a result, the most effective method for finding a publication is to figure out the structure of state and local agencies and then search for series attached to the identified agency.
-There are many tools both online and available through the Research Center to aid in this process.
+There are many tools both online and available through the Reference Room to aid in this process.

 - Search the online catalog.
-All record series in Archives custody and with available holdings will be described in the catalog.
-Use a keyword search to locate records created by a particular agency (or try this one.
+All record series in Archives custody and with available holdings will be described online.

 - Use finding aids.
 Series inventories are now available online for many publications series.
 The inventory list pages are arranged alphabetically by agency name.